quantavil/obsidian/AA/Intro.md

-Certainly!
-Let's refine that introduction to reflect a more professional tone:

 Hello, my name is Karan Rawat, and I appreciate the opportunity to discuss my experience in testing with you.
 Over the past 1.5 years, I have gained valuable expertise in both Functional and Automation testing, providing me with a comprehensive understanding of QA methodologies, SDLC, STLC, and the Defect Life Cycle.
 My proficiency extends to working within Agile and Waterfall Models.

 In terms of tools and technology, I am proficient in Selenium with JAVA, Python, MySQL, and SoapUI, with these tools to optimize testing processes.
 I excel in crafting meticulous test scenarios and cases, ensuring thorough execution and validation.